The Age of Stupid: 10:10

 An offshoot of The Age of Stupid project is 10:10, a UK-wide campaign encouraging everyone in the United Kingdom to reduce their carbon emissions by at least 10% in 12 months.
 Franny Armstrong conceived the 10:10 campaign to complement the ongoing promotion of her film: while The Age of Stupid is primarily aimed at raising awareness of climate change as a pending global humanitarian crisis, 10:10 is presented as a strategy for people to take positive action in the face of such an urgent and daunting problem.

+10 year anniversary

+In 2019 to mark the ten-year anniversary of the film, The Guardian released a video revisiting Armstrong and other individuals featured in the film.
+Armstrong speaks to Mark Lynas about the 2 degree climate target and George Monbiot at a school strike for climate, and it is revealed the Cornish wind farm facing opposition in the film is eventually built.